Personal Fitness Merit Badge Helps and Documents

 Personal Fitness Merit Badge Requirement 1: Physical and Dental Exam

-Why Are Physical Exams Important?
+Why Physical Exams are Important

 • To learn about any possible problems you might not be aware of so they can be treated early